bloxstreet/support/guides/training-guide.md

 **Trainer:** *What punishment do trollers receive?*

 **State the answer line once everyone has finished answering, not after each LR has answered.
-Each LR's answer does not need to be exact.**
+Each LR's answer does not need to be exact.
+However, LRs must indicate that a server ban is the punishment for trollers, not a permanent ban.
+If an LR is not specific, please request them to state which type of ban trollers receive.**

 **Trainer:** *Trollers must be **_server banned_**.
 Trollers do not receive warnings or kicks.
 Instead of handling a troller yourself, contact an HR.*